ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 - All data on ARCHER2 file systems will not be available in any form after end of service - any data you wish to keep *must* be transferred to a different location.
   + This applies to the following file systems: ARCHER2 home, ARCHER2 work, solid state scratch and RDFaaS
+- We are planning a new RDF file system to be mounted on ARCHER2 that users can use for data storage beyond end of ARCHER2 - capacity will be limited so projects will need to carefully consider what data they want to store on this system.
 - Plan and start transfers early to avoid congestion close to end of service

-!!! note "Research Data Storage (RDS): data storage beyond the end of ARCHER2: "
+!!! note "New Research Data Facility (RDF): data storage beyond the end of ARCHER2: "
-    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a storage system that will be accessible directly from ARCHER2 - the RDS system.
-We will provide more details to users as they become available but you should expect the capacity of this storage to be a small fraction of current quotas on the ARCHER2 work file system so you should not plan for this storage system to have the capacity to store the majority of data you have on ARCHER2.
-The safest approach is still to transfer any important data off ARCHER2 to other locations before the end of service.
+    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a storage system that will be accessible directly from ARCHER2 - the new RDF.
+    We will provide more details to users on how to get access and use this storage as they become available but you should expect the capacity of this storage to be a small fraction of current quotas on the ARCHER2 work file system so you should not plan for this storage system to have the capacity to store the majority of data you have on ARCHER2.

 ## File systems on ARCHER2